 NOTE: Some elective courses may not be offered each year.

-At least one of the electives taken must be related to global issues.
+At least one of the electives taken must be related to global issues

+OPTIONS:

+General Pathway – 18 hours

+Combination of electives from Data Analytics, Cyber Security, and Compliance, Risk & Anti-Money Laundering available online – 15 credit hours

+In addition, students are required to take:

+GEB 6898 3 for MBA Capstone for Analytics, Compliance & Cybersecurity.

-Sport Business Concentration - 15 hours
+Sport Business Concentration - 19 hours

 The MBA with a Concentration in Sport Business prepares graduates to contribute to and take leading positions in the global sport and entertainment industry.
 It complements the solid grounding in the applied fundamentals of accounting, finance, information systems, management and marketing provided by a recognized, high-quality MBA with coursework focused on the business of sport—human capital, organization resources and development, innovation and technology in sport, culture and business relationships, sport and law and emerging issues in global sport.
 Academic course work is supported by internships, mentorships, professional seminars, guest speakers, and networking opportunities to provide graduates the tools and skills to function effectively in the competitive global environment of sport and entertainment management.